MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 We **strongly** recommend integrating the SDK via Cocoapods as described above.
 Nonetheless, it's also possible to integrate the iOS native SDK manually.

 > [!NOTE]
-> The latest Mobile Center React Native SDK doesn't necessarily depend on the latest Mobile Center iOS SDK, because the iOS SDK is updated and released before the React Native one.
+> The latest App Center React Native SDK doesn't necessarily depend on the latest App Center iOS SDK, because the iOS SDK is updated and released before the React Native one.
 >
 > The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.

-1. Download the [Mobile Center SDK for React Native](https://github.com/Microsoft/mobile-center-sdk-react-native/releases/latest) frameworks provided as a zip file.
+1. Download the [App Center SDK for React Native](https://github.com/Microsoft/mobile-center-sdk-react-native/releases/latest) frameworks provided as a zip file.

-2. From the release notes on Github, please also download the corresponding frameworks of the Mobile Center SDK for iOS.
+2. From the release notes on Github, please also download the corresponding frameworks of the App Center SDK for iOS.

-3. Unzip both archives and you will see a folder called **MobileCenter-SDK-Apple/iOS** that contains different frameworks for each Mobile Center service.
+3. Unzip both archives and you will see a folder called **MobileCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
 The framework called `MobileCenter` is required in the project as it contains code that is shared between the different modules.
 You will also see a folder named **RNMobileCenterShared** which contains a single framework for the React Native bridge for iOS which is also required.

 4. [Optional] Create a subdirectory for 3rd-party libraries.
     * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now (under the **ios** directory of your project).